Spokane Valley Heritage Museum

 How does Spokane Valley Heritage Museum spend its money?

 Spokane Valley Heritage Museum directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Spokane Valley Heritage Museum tax-deductible?